Frankenstein Had More Class Than Facebook

 “Yet mine shall not be the subject of abject slavery: if I cannot inspire love, I will cause fear; and chiefly towards you, my archenemy, because my creator do I swear inextinguishable hatred.”

-Alternately, if Facebook is in control over its own systems, it should dump the Libertarian policies and face the fact that is a media company with social and some neo-journalistic responsibilities.
+Alternately, suppose Facebook is in control over its systems.
+In that case, it should dump the Libertarian policies and face the fact that it is a media company with social and some neo-journalistic responsibilities.
 Ideally, this means more self-regulation and public accountability from its board and adult employees.
 But there is a good possibility this will never happen.

-It would also be helpful to read Frankenstein, which was essentially an anti-technology book (Shelley would never have used the word technology) written during the Industrial Age by a far-sighted woman who saw that machines would never replace humanity.
-She wrote that in 1817 and never became a billionaire who said he was not responsible for whatever it was that he created.
+It would also be helpful to read Frankenstein, essentially an anti-technology book (Shelley would never have used the word technology) written during the Industrial Age by a far-sighted woman who saw that machines would never replace humanity.
+She wrote that in 1817, he never became a billionaire and said he was not responsible for whatever he created.

-Facebook executive should also keep in mind that the monster Frankenstein developed human capabilities, including an idea for revenge.
+The Facebook executives should also remember that the monster Frankenstein developed human capabilities, including an idea for revenge.
 In the monster’s own words, he said:

 “Yet mine shall not be the subject of abject slavery: if I cannot inspire love, I will cause fear; and chiefly towards you, my archenemy, because my creator do I swear inextinguishable hatred.”